 Canteens are the perfect setting to promote the consumption of fruit and vegetables to the school community.
 School canteens reflect the educational goals of the school and support and complement student learning.
-Canteens can use events such as Kick Start to Crunch&Sip or Fruit & Veg September each year as an ideal time to try new recipes and snack ideas.
+Canteens can use events such as March Munch and The Great Vegie Crunch each year as an ideal time to try new recipes and snack ideas.

 Use simple promotional strategies to encourage students to try the new foods:

 - Advertise your specials in the school newsletter or website.
 Let parents know what's on offer.

 - Specials can also be announced over the school public address system.
 This is great for last-minute promotions.
 Administrative staff can read the specials from a script.

 - Use noticeboards to promote your specials for Fruit & Veg September.

 - Ask teachers to promote your menu through general classroom discussion.